Hey, Snickerdoodle!

 STEP 1: Heat the oil in a large skillet over medium heat.
 Add the onion and sauté for about 4 minutes, or until softened.

 STEP 2: Add the garlic, jalapeño, chili powder, cumin, coriander, salt, and pepper.
 Sauté for about 1 minute before adding the ground beef.
 Cook beef for about 3 minutes or until it's browned.
-Be sure to stir it with a wooden spoon to crumble the beef.
-(I prefer to use a meat chopper when I'm cooking ground beef.
-Do you have one yet?
-It's one of my favorite kitchen tools!)
+Be sure to break the ground beef up with a wooden spoon.

 STEP 3: Stir in the picante sauce and cover the skillet.
 Reduce the heat and simmer for 10 minutes, stirring occasionally.

-STEP 5: Divide the ground beef mixture, placing about about 1 tablespoon in the center of each of the wonton wrappers.
+STEP 7: Divide the ground beef mixture, placing about 1 tablespoon in the center of each of the wonton wrappers.

 Expert Tips